 The appetizers range from onion rings to prawns, steak bites to Brussel sprouts.
 If you’re still not sure where to start, try the two braised beef tacos.
 While there’s a soup of the day, the corn chowder with bacon is a staple.
 Four salads options round out the pre-entrée menu.

-My all-time favorite is the Cattleman’s Filet Mignon served with market vegetables, grilled asparagus and either the baked potato (with all the fixin’s) or the red skin mashed potatoes.
-It’s so much food, I’ve no room for rolls, appetizer or dessert.
+My all-time favorite is the Cattleman’s Filet Mignon served with market vegetables, grilled asparagus, and either the baked potato (with all the fixin’s) or the red skin mashed potatoes.
+It’s so much food, I’ve no room for rolls, appetizers, or dessert.

 For those that like to mix their proteins, I’d recommend the grilled prawns prosciutto, the Palace corn chowder, the Rough Rider ribeye, and the sautéed wild mushrooms.

 My absolute favorite place to get my breakfast steak, The Lone Spur sits directly across the street from Yavapai County Courthouse Plaza (aka “The Square”).